awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 To add or replace a key pair, you must be able to connect to your instance\.
 If you've lost your existing private key or you launched your instance without a key pair, you won't be able connect to your instance and therefore won't be able to add or replace a key pair\.
 If you've lost your existing private key, you might be able to retrieve it\.
 For more information, see [Connecting to your Linux instance if you lose your private key](replacing-lost-key-pair.md)\.
 If you launched your instance without a key pair, you won't be able to connect to the instance unless you chose an AMI that is configured to allow users another way to log in\.

 **Note**
 These procedures are for modifying the key pair for the default user account, such as `ec2-user`\.
-For more information about adding user accounts to your instance, see [Managing user accounts on your Amazon Linux instance](managing-users.md)\.
+For more information about adding user accounts to your instance, see [Manage user accounts on your Amazon Linux instance](managing-users.md)\.

 **To add or replace a key pair**